What does an HPV test show for cervical cancer risk?

 FAQs

-Can HPV go away on its own?
-Yes, many HPV infections are temporary and cleared naturally by the immune system.
-Persistent infections with high-risk strains are the ones most linked to cervical cancer.
+Can HPV clear by itself?
+Many HPV infections go away naturally within 1–2 years.
+Persistent infections with high-risk types are the ones linked to cervical cancer.

-Do I still need an HPV test if I’ve had the vaccine?
+Do I still need a test if I’ve had the HPV vaccine?
 Yes.
-The vaccine does not cover all HPV types, so regular screening is still important for early detection and prevention.
+The vaccine does not protect against every high-risk type, so screening remains important.

-How often should I be screened?
-Screening frequency depends on age and risk factors.
-Your healthcare provider can advise the best schedule for your circumstances.
+How often should I have an HPV test?
+Screening frequency depends on age, history and individual risk.
+Your healthcare provider can advise the right schedule

 Book your HPV test